 Answer: In the past two years of the program, ENC STEM has hosted successful Community Nights where students presented STEM and Leadership projects to family and friends.

 Question: When is Community Night?

 Question: Why should I pick ENC STEM over other similar summer programs?

 Answer: While there are other programs with similar missions in North Carolina, ENC STEM is a unique opportunity reserved for students in Northampton County Schools, Roanoke Rapids Graded School District, Halifax County Schools, Weldon City Schools, and KIPP ENC schools.
 In addition, this program blends in-county learning with a residential learning at NCSSM to give students two distinct experiences that will better prepare them for the upcoming school year and for college.

 RESIDENTIAL EXPERIENCE AT NCSSM

 Question: How many students will be chosen to attend the residential experience at the NC School of Science and Math in Durham?

 Answer: Given limited space at NCSSM, we will be able to take up to 70 students from the Gaston and Edgecombe sites with us to the ENC STEM Academy in Durham.

-Question: How will these 70 students be selected for the sleepaway portion at NCSSM?
+Question: How will students be selected for the sleepaway portion at NCSSM?

 Question: If selected, how will I get to the North Carolina School of Science and Math in Durham?